 - fibrosis, or scarring of the bone marrow

 These conditions can lead to the development of a form of anemia called hemolytic anemia.
 Hemolytic anemia occurs when the bone marrow can’t produce red blood cells as quickly as they’re being destroyed.
 The inadequate supply of red blood cells means that the body may not get enough oxygen.

 A haptoglobin test can detect whether you have hemolytic anemia or another type of anemia.
 It may also help determine the exact cause of increased red blood cell destruction.

 Your doctor may decide to run a haptoglobin test if you’re experiencing symptoms of hemolytic anemia.
 These symptoms can include:

 - pale skin

 - jaundice, or yellowing of the skin and the whites of the eyes

 - shortness of breath

-A haptoglobin blood test takes just a few minutes.
-Your doctor will receive the results within a few days.
+A haptoglobin blood test only takes a few minutes to complete.
+You should get your results within a few days.

 Published By: Healthline Networks, Inc.